 Review and dynamics

-On the weekly and monthly charts the indicators OsMA and Stochastic give sell signals; the indicators on the weekly chart give signals for short positions.
+On the hourly and 4-hour charts the indicators OsMA and Stochastic give sell signals.
+On the daily chart the indicators also suggest to open short positions.